idc9/optimization_algos/README.md

 This repo contains basic implementations of a few optimization algorithms.
-The primary purpose of this repo is for me to learn and have bare bones implemtations sitting around for future use.
+The primary purpose of this repo is for me to learn and have bare bones implementations sitting around for future use.

 The important folders are:

-- **models**: This folder contains a few simple optimiation models (e.g. least squares, logistic regression).
+- **models**: This folder contains a few simple optimization models (e.g. least squares, logistic regression).
 Each model is an object and has functions such as F or grad_F (the function value and the gradient) that return data used by various optimization algorithms.

-- **opt_algos**: Various optimiation algorithms (gradient descent, SGD, etc) are implemented in python.
+- **opt_algos**: Various optimization algorithms (gradient descent, SGD, etc) are implemented in python.
 Each optimization function takes a model object (see above) as an argument plus various optimization hyperparameters (e.g. learning rate, max iterations, etc).

 Notation: since I am a statistician I am using beta for the function variables, and X/y for the data for the optimization problem.
 Capital **F** is the objective function (usually a negative log likelihood).
-Lower case *f* is the likelihood of an indivudual data point for [ERM](https://cs.stanford.edu/~quocle/TeoLeSmoVis07.pdf) problems (e.g. least squares). **eta** is the learning rate. **L_F** and **mu_F** are the Lipshitiz and strong convexity constants for the objectie fuction.
+Lower case *f* is the likelihood of an individual data point for [ERM](https://cs.stanford.edu/~quocle/TeoLeSmoVis07.pdf) problems (e.g. least squares). **eta** is the learning rate. **L_F** and **mu_F** are the Lipshitiz and strong convexity constants for the objective function.

 ---

-# Refernces
+# References

 Most of the code is based on the lecture notes from STOR 892: Convex Optimization.
 Some additional useful references include